damianhakert/damianhakert.github.io/source/jobs/people-ops-administrator/index.md

 ## Responsibilities

+* Assist in People Operations, specifically:
-* Assist in smooth onboarding of new team members from the administrative side.
+   * Prepare contracts and help ensure smooth onboarding of new team members, with a focus on US-based team members.
+   * Handle majority of the administrative interactions with our payroll and benefits provider, TriNet.
    * Process changes to team members compensation, position, etc.
 * Provide assistance to the team with miscellaneous support tasks.